Every Hilbert space frame has a Naimark complement: Introduction

 This paper is organized as follows.
 In section 2 we provide the required basic definitions in frame theory and develop the generalized Naimark complement.
-We also demonstrate some of its basic properties to show its similarity to the usual Naimark complement, and we note one significant difference.
-In section 3 we examine properties of a frame which carry over to the generalized Naimark complement.
+We then demonstrate its similarity to the usual Naimark complement, and we note a significant difference.
+In section 3 we examine specific properties of a frame which carry over to its generalized Naimark complement.
 Finally, section 4 adapts the new generalized Naimark complement to the setting of fusion frames.